AbhijithNidanakavi/GeoCabMatrix__RidePredictorX/README.md

 Forecast the upcoming hour's demand for NYC taxis, optimizing fleet distribution and revenue generation.
 This guide provides a comprehensive overview of project setup, execution, and continuous improvement.

 Table of Contents
- * Web App Overview
+ * Application Overview
- * Feature/Training/Inference Pipelines
+ * Features/Training/Inference Pipelines
  * Code Structure
  * Installation